Dipesh-Chaudhary/Exploring-Integration-of-AI-in-Initial-Distress-Support-Dialog-Model/README.md

 # Overview
+This repository contains the code, data, and documentation for the final year project titled "Exploring Integration of AI in Initial Distress Support Dialog Model."
+This project focuses on leveraging Large Language Models (LLMs) to develop an AI-powered chatbot capable of empathetically responding to users experiencing emotional distress.
 The project explores various AI architectures and fine-tuning techniques, including emotion and intent-aware instruct tuning, to improve the chatbot's ability to provide meaningful support.
 It aims to address the growing mental health challenges globally by offering accessible and empathetic preliminary support.